vincenzorm117/POOP-RecipeFinder/README.txt

 Folders
 -------

-Project_Code <- The folder containing the projects code
+Project_Code       <- The folder containing the projects code Code_Documentation <- Folder containing documentation for specific code segments that
+                        are important to the functionality of the project.

 ---------------------------------------------------------------------------------------